This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 request when: (i) The person requesting

-the representative of the obligor or obligee; or (ii) The reason the
+representative; or (ii) The reason the party

-07522. (b) When the CSEA denies an administrative termination hearing
+findings and recommendations contained in the JFS 07522. (b) When the CSEA denies an administrative termination hearing

 Termination Hearing Request"(effective or revised effective date as